backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 - **tick size**: order price granularity for different price ranges
 - **daily price limits**: price range within which an order can execute in a day
-- **trading quantity units**: Stocks at an exchange are traded in quantities that are integral multiples of the predetermined trading unit of each stock, also called as **round lots**
+- **trading quantity units**: Stocks at an exchange are traded in quantities that are integral multiples of the pre-determined trading unit of each stock, also called as **round lots**
 - **special quotes**: Stocks when large volume of buy or sell orders is placed at close auction and end with special quote displayed